silnrsi/wstr/src/content/docs/guides/writing-systems-best-practice.md

 ### Glyph Similarities

 The Unicode Standard does not unify letter shapes or characters across scripts (unless those characters are common to all, for example combining diacritics).
-Thus there is both a Latin "A" (U+0041 LATIN CAPITAL LETTER A) and a Cyrllic "А" (U+0410 CYRILLIC CAPITAL LETTER A).
+Thus there is both a Latin "A" (U+0041 LATIN CAPITAL LETTER A) and a Cyrillic "А" (U+0410 CYRILLIC CAPITAL LETTER A).
 A font supporting both Latin and Cyrillic scripts might use the exact same glyph to display both of these Unicode characters.

 The existence of these "confusable" characters also offers the possibility of deliberate, malicious attempts to deceive users.